Schneegans/Fly-Pie/.github/PULL_REQUEST_TEMPLATE/add_or_update_translation.md

 <!--
 Thank you for contributing a translation to Fly-Pie!
-This template will help you to to provide a high quality contributon to the project.
+This template will help you to provide a high quality contribution to the project.
 Please replace words in pointy <brackets> with suitable replacements.

 ---